itzalak/obsidian-template/backlog/README.md

 ### Idea

-* Raw topic
+- Raw topic
-* Requires analysis
+- Requires analysis
-* Topic or task with stoped progress
+- Topic or task with stoped progress
-* Deprioritized tasks
+- Deprioritized tasks

 ### Todo

-* To work in the immediate future
+- To work in the immediate future
-* Short term task to start
+- Short term task to start
-* Task reprioritized but still relevant
+- Task reprioritized but still relevant

 ### In progress

-* On going tasks
+- On going tasks

 ### Done

-* Finished tasks
+- Finished tasks
-* Task waiting for result review
+- Task waiting for result review

-### Archive
+### Archived

-* Finished tasks
+- Finished tasks
-* Finished projects
+- Finished projects
-* Assets to store
+- Assets to store
-* Past meetings
+- Past meetings
-* Diagrams
+- Diagrams
-* Notes and todo lists from finished goals
+- Notes and todo lists from finished goals

 ## Tags